peternmai/ProjectDrive16_17/software.md

 (1) obstacle avoidance, (2) cruise, and (3) orientation correction.
 It is also in charge of detecting if the vehicle had reached a dead end or is too close to an obstacle and needs to back up and recalculate its path.
-Overall, all these different modules have different responsibilities and provides solution for different problems, but by meticulously combining them together, they are able to form a fully functional autonomous obstacle avoiding race car.
+Overall, all these different modules have unique responsibilities and provides solution for different problems, but by meticulously combining them together, they are able to form a fully functional autonomous obstacle avoiding race car.